FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Remote_control/Receiver/receiving03.md

 ```
 * `ch` is the channel whose remote control signal is to be received.
      Any fractional parts that could possibly be caused by an imprecisely set slider will be removed.
+     ` -1.0` is part of the problem solution to position Canal 100 and many of them correctly.
 * `posY` is the vertical position (measured from the top) of the top edge of the rectangular color signal.
 * `pos` is the center of the rectangular color signal of the channel to be received.
+        The horizontal channel centering has been changed from `-0.005` to `+ 0.005` (compared to older codes)
+        because the internal channel numbering `ch` has been changed by `-1`.
 * `ret` The receiving RGBA color signal.
 * `status` [The status of the receiving channel.](../Channel_definitions/Channel_assignment.md#blue-color-channel-status-messages)
 * Calculate return value: